sgchun/nps/README.md

    ...
    ```

-   In order to match SNPs between GWAS summary statistics and training and validation cohorts, NPS relies on the combination of chromosome, base position and alleles.
-All alleles are designated on the forward strand (+). **SNPID** or **rsid** will be ignored.
+   To match SNPs between GWAS summary statistics and training and validation cohorts, NPS relies on the combination of chromosome, base position and alleles.
+All alleles are designated on the forward strand (+). **SNPID** or **rsid** will not be used.
 The **alleleA** has to match **ref** allele, and the **alleleB** has to match **alt** allele in the GWAS summary statistics.
 The allelic dosage counts the genetic dosage of **alleleB** in each individual.
-Markers has to be ordered by **position**.
-All SNPs in the training genotype file are expected to have non-missing GWAS summary statistics.
+Markers are expected to be in the order of **position**.

 3. **Training sample IDs in PLINK .fam format.** The samples in the .fam file should appear in the exactly same order as the samples in the training genotype files.
 This is *space-separated* six-column text file without a header.
-The phenotype information in this file is ignored.
+The phenotype information in this file will be ignored.
 See [here](https://www.cog-genomics.org/plink2/formats#fam) for the details on the format.
    ```
    trainF2 trainI2 0 0 0 -9
    trainF3 trainI3 0 0 0 -9